atelechev/angular-webgl-template/README.md

 ## Implementation Details

 All source files having names starting with `template-` or entities prefixed with `Template*` are examples of the implementation of rendering a simple animated cube.
 These files/entities should be removed in case this template is used for a more meaningful WebGL application.

+Several parts of boilerplate code necessary for WebGL applications are wrapped into abstract entities of this template.
+To create a WebGL application with it, the following steps should be executed:

+* put shaders code into entities extending `AbstractShader`.

+* extend abstract `Program` class that wraps a WebGL program and contains its rendering logic.

+* plug the program(s) into the application in `AppComponent`.

 ### Shaders